 OF THE STATE OF MONTANA

-In the matter of soliciting applications for membership on a negotiated rulemaking committee to amend ARM 10.55.606 pertaining to the procedures in determining accreditation status using student performance measures based on results of the required statewide assessments
+In the matter of soliciting applications for membership on a negotiated rulemaking committee to develop K-12 science content standards and performance indicators

 NOTICE OF NEGOTIATED RULEMAKING

 1. The Office of Public Instruction intends to establish a negotiated rulemaking committee to develop and amend Board of Public Education rules relating to K-12 content standards and performance indicators for science and to consult on the preparation of an economic impact statement.
 This negotiated rulemaking process is required by 20-7-101, MCA, for any rules relating to standards of accreditation.

 2. The proposed rules will establish K-12 grade level content and performance standards for science.

 3. Interests that are likely to be significantly affected by the proposed rules are those related to Montana K-12 public schools of all sizes.

 4. The individuals proposed to represent state agencies on the negotiated rulemaking committee are: Jael Prezeau, Office of Public Instruction, Content Standards and Instruction Division Administrator and Peter Donovan, Board of Public Education, Executive Director.